bikeshaving/crank/website/documents/index.md

 description: "The Just JavaScript framework.
 Crank is a JavaScript / TypeScript library where you write components with functions, promises and generators."
 ---

+## What is Crank?

-Crank is a JavaScript / TypeScript library for building websites and apps.
-It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX templates.
+Crank is a JavaScript / TypeScript library for building websites and applications.
+It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX.

 ## Why is Crank “Just JavaScript?”

 Many web frameworks claim to be “just JavaScript.”

 Few have as strong a claim as Crank.

-It starts with the idea that you can write components with JavaScript’s built-in function syntaxes.
+It starts with the idea that you can write components with *all* of JavaScript’s built-in function syntaxes.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";